 Our personally tailored programs at The Banyans mean that every guest will have unique goals, and therefore, success will mean something different for each one.
 What we do see however, is that guests of The Banyans experience measurable improvements.
 For more evidences of our program results, you can read some case studies here.

 Internet access is available throughout your stay, and is provided in consultation with the clinical director.
 Most of our guests take a two week detox from their digital devices so they can focus on their recovery and support, without the distractions devices can bring.

 The Banyans recognises spirituality and offers opportunities for spiritual reflection.
 The Banyans ethos draws from the best of the Christian tradition of welcome, hospitality and respect for the intrinsic value and free will of each person.
-All religious affiliations and worldviews are respected and welcomed at The Banyans, and we can accommodate religious dietary requirements such as Kosher and Halal.
+All people are respected and welcomed at The Banyans, and we can accommodate religious dietary requirements such as Kosher and Halal.

 The Banyans offers a ground floor suite that has been designed for wheelchair access, including dual access to the suite, a push button entry, wide doors and wheelchair accessible bathroom.
 In addition, The Banyans is welcoming of every individual, including those from overseas, Indigenous Australians, LGBTIQ+ and those living with a disability.

 Your recovery is the single most important focus of your stay with us.
 That will include a mixture of therapy, rest and relaxation, pathology appointments, exercise and more.
 Your schedule is filled with activities that have proven to be effective in recovery and the rehabilitation process.
 Your first week will have a number of assessments and some of these are done off-site, so we balance this activity with the opportunity to rest.
 Sleep is an important part of rehabilitation and recovery, allowing your brain and body to heal.
 Some of the activities in your schedule are designed to promote sleep hygiene to help you get the best sleep you’ve had in a long time.